-(viii) Prohibition of sales to EEA Retail Investors:

-[Applicable]/[Not Applicable]/[Not Applicable, Key Information Document prepared]
+responsible National Numbering Agency that assigned the ISIN] / [Not Applicable] / [Not (vi)Prohibition of sales to EEA and UK Retail Investors:[Applicable]/[Not Applicable]/[Not Applicable], Key Information Document prepared]

 (If the Notes clearly do not constitute "packaged" products, "Not Applicable" should be specified.
 If a key information document required by the PRIIPs regulation has been prepared, "Not Applicable, Key Information Document prepared" should be specified.
 If the Notes may constitute "packaged" products and no key information document required by the PRIIPs regulation will be prepared, "Applicable" should be specified).